markproy/bird-classification-workshop/lab2-train-model.md

 For all other parameters, use default values.

-Click on "Create training job", which will create the job and launch it on the selected instance type.
+Click on `Create training job`, which will create the job and launch it on the selected instance type.
 Note that training job creation could be accomplished from a Jupyter notebook, or from a CI/CD pipeline, or using the AWS CLI.

 ## View the results of the training

 Click on training job to view details.

-Click on 'view logs'.
+Click on `view logs`.

 Pick the latest log stream.

 Should see logging of progress for each epoch.
-Pay attention to 'Validation-accuracy', as it should be steadily increasing.
+Pay attention to `Validation-accuracy`, as it should be steadily increasing.

 Provide script or Jupyter notebook to view the accuracy progress by epoch.

-Results are saved in model.tar.gz in the specified output directory.
+Results are saved in `model.tar.gz` in the specified output directory.
 That will be used to create a model for inference.